Why I ran this test

 How much editing do AI-written articles need?

 In our testing: 14–31 minutes per 1,500-word article, depending on the tool and brief clarity.
+Budget 20 minutes as a reasonable baseline.
 The intro almost always needs a human rewrite.
-Body sections vary — the better your brief, the less editing the body requires.
-Budget 20 minutes as a reasonable baseline.

 Does the prompt matter more than the tool?

 Yes.
 A detailed brief with audience persona, voice guidelines, structural requirements, and specific angle direction produces dramatically better results than a one-line prompt across every tool.
-The gap between a generic prompt and a detailed brief is larger than the gap between the tools themselves.
+The gap between a generic prompt and a detailed brief is larger than the gap between tools.

 Is Claude better than ChatGPT for marketing?

 For brand-voice-sensitive marketing content, Claude produced less editing work in our tests.
 ChatGPT produced faster structural output.
-Neither is universally better — the right answer depends on your content type, your brand voice complexity, and how much time you want to spend at the editing stage.
+The right answer depends on your content type and how much time you want to spend at the editing stage.